BE KINDER: Part of The People's Landscapes Project

 The self-led walking trail encourages people to think about the importance of being kind to this incredible natural habitat, as well as honouring the individuals who fought for our rights of way; allowing future generations to enjoy and protect this spectacular landscape for years to come.

-Artists Trish Evans and Nick Humphreys of INSTAR created links to the local community and worked with local Junior Rangers and students from Outwood Academy in Sheffield, to encourage them to voice their ideas on looking after what we've got, their concerns around climate change, and inspiring action in how to be kind to Kinder.
+Artists Trish Evans and Nick Humphreys of INSTAR created links to the local community and co-produced the patches and the light boxes, featured in the picture below, with local Junior Rangers, Hope and Edale Primary School, the Advisory Committee and Hope Valley College.
+Trish and Nick encouraged the young people to voice their ideas on looking after what we've got, their concerns around climate change, and inspiring action in how to be kind to Kinder.
 Follow their work on social media: Instagram, Facebook and Twitter @weareinstar or for more information please visit their website: https://www.we-are-instar.co.uk/

 The trail launch